quibbble/boardgame/README.md

 # Boardgame

 This is a React component library for Quibbble games.
-See [index.js](./src/index.js) for an example of how to use the provided components.
+See [example.jsx](./src/example.jsx) for an example of how to use the provided components.

 ## Install Package

+Generate a personal `GITHUB_ACCESS_TOKEN` with package read permissions.
+Read more about it [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 Add an `.npmrc` file to the root of your project with the following: